SharePoint/sp-dev-docs/docs/declarative-customization/view-formatting.md

 In this example below, the `headerFormatter` for `groupProps` is used to format the group header and the `@group` is used to access group info.

+> [!NOTE]
+> The JSON below contains line breaks.
+These have been added to improve the readability of the code.

 ```JSON
 {
   "$schema": "https://developer.microsoft.com/json-schemas/sp/v2/row-formatting.schema.json",